vmarchesin/react-konami-code/README.md

   render = () => (
     <Konami action={this.easterEgg}>
-      Hey, I'm an Easter Egg!
-Look at me!
+      {"Hey, I'm an Easter Egg!
+Look at me!"}
     </Konami>
   )
 }